For Information and Communications Sector

 For Media Content Production Companies

-The Multi-Ministry Taskforce updated on 22 April 2022 that there will be further easing of community Safe Management Measures (SMMs) from 26 April 2022.
+The Multi-Ministry Taskforce updated on 24 August 2022 that there will be further easing of community Safe Management Measures (SMMs) from 29 August 2022.
 Vaccination-differentiated SMMs (VDS) will be removed for most settings.
-Workplace Vaccination Measures will no longer be required.
-Please refer to MOH’s latest press release here, and MOM’s latest advisories here.
+Please refer to MOH’s latest press release, https://www.moh.gov.sg/news-highlights/details/emerging-safer-and-stronger-together, and MOM’s latest advisories here: https://www.mom.gov.sg/covid-19.

-For business entities that are involved in content production, please take note of the following Content Production SMMs which would affect filming:
+For business entities that are involved in content production in mask-wearing settings, please take note that the following Content Production SMMs:

-- No on-site audiences should be present on location; production areas should be cordoned off with clear signage where members of the public may be passing by
+- All production areas should be cordoned off with clear signage where members of the public may be passing by

 For more details, please refer to the Content Production SMMs published on the Filming in Singapore page.